sullvs/sullvs/README.md

 ## Hi there 👋

-My name is Dlayel, I'm a computer engineer with a bachelor's degree in Artificial Intelligence, interested in EVERYTHING related to Python & Data Science!
+My name is Dlayel, I'm a computer engineer with bachelor's degree in Artificial Intelligence, interested in EVERYTHING related to Python & Data Science!

 - 🔭 I’m currently working GenAI, with a strong focus on LLMs and RAG pipelines.
-- 👯 I’m looking to collaborate on more data science related projects, i'm positive that with the right peers we can always build fun things together.
+- 👯 I’m looking to collaborate on more data science related projects, positive that with the right peers we can always build fun things together.
 - 📫 How to reach me: [LinkedIn](http://www.linkedin.com/in/dlayel-aluhaideb)

 <!--